 Medicare Advantage (Part C)

-Through the Medicare Modernization Act of 2003, Medicare made it easier for private insurance companies to offer alternatives to Original Medicare (Parts A & B) and a Medicare supplemental insurance policy.
-Medicare sponsors Medicare Advantage plans as part of the Medicare program and pays the plans to manage a person’s health care.
+Through the Medicare Modernization Act of 2003, Medicare made it easier for private insurance companies to offer alternatives to having Original Medicare (Parts A & B) as one’s primary insurance.
+Medicare sponsors Medicare Advantage plans as part of the Medicare program and subsidies the plans to manage a person’s health care.

-In order to enroll in these plans you will need to be enrolled in Part A and Part B of Medicare which means paying the Part B premium.
-While Medicare Advantage plans in essence replaces Original Medicare, they must cover what Medicare covers; however, the costs for each service may vary.
+In order to enroll in these plans you will need to be enrolled in Part A and Part B of Medicare which also means paying the Part B premium.
+While Medicare Advantage plans in essence replaces Original Medicare, they must cover all that Medicare covers; however, the costs for each service may vary.
 You receive all your Medicare-covered benefits through the private plan chosen.

 The types of plans included are: